-- Cut, shape, and finish wood for building or miscellaneous uses using handheld tools or power-operated woodworking machinery (such as circular and band sawing equipment, planing machinery, and sanding machinery), or - Cut, shape, and finish marble, granite, slate, and other stone for building and miscellaneous uses, or - Buy or sell partly finished monuments and tombstones, or - Transform metal into intermediate or end products (other than machinery, computers, or electronics) through fabricated metal processes, such as forging, stamping, bending, forming, and machining, used to shape individual pieces of metal, or other processes (such as welding and assembling) used to join separate parts together, or - Treat metals and metal formed products fabricated elsewhere.
+- A. Cut, shape, and finish wood for building or miscellaneous uses using handheld tools or power-operated woodworking machinery (such as circular and band sawing equipment, planing machinery, and sanding machinery); - B. Cut, shape, and finish marble, granite, slate, and other stone for building and miscellaneous uses; - C. Buy or sell partly finished monuments and tombstones; - D. Transform metal into intermediate or end products (other than machinery, computers, or electronics) through fabricated metal processes, such as forging, stamping, bending, forming, and machining, used to shape individual pieces of metal, or other processes (such as welding and assembling) used to join separate parts together; or - E. Treat metals and metal-formed products fabricated elsewhere.